Saturday, July 31, 2021

 [“Change in plans!”
 Click for a larger, smugger view.]

 And then a third more mysterious change, marked by an artist’s return to the easel: “Mom, you’re painting again?
 You could sell these.”
 Mom smiles dimwittedly.
 When the couple walk into the Fidelity office yet again, the rep knows what to expect: “Let me guess: change in plans?”
 Are they looking to open a gallery?
 To buy additional Joy of Painting DVDs?
 Is the agent being sarcastic when she says “Change in plans”?
 Am I joking when I allude to Bob Ross?
-(The answers to these questions: Maybe.
+(The answers to these questions: Probably not.
 Probably not.
 Probably not.
 Yes.)

 Notice that every “change in plans“ in this commercial is a cheerful one.
 No family crises.
 No medical crises.
 And everything in the commercial worsens when you know that the background music is Tears for Fears’ “Everybody Wants to Rule the World.”
 Wealth management indeed.